Arfifias/Arfifias/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/aristeidis-stagkos-295529271/](https://www.linkedin.com/in/aristeidis-stagkos-295529271/).

-- ⚡ Fun fact **I really enjoy writing code and focusing on what will benefit me my colleagues and my projects**<br>
+- ⚡ Fun fact **I really enjoy writing code and focusing on what will benefit me my colleagues and my projects**.<br>

  <br>